Virginia teacher shot by 6-year-old can proceed with $40 million lawsuit, judge rules

-Hoffman disagreed with the school board, concluding that Zwerner’s injuries “did not arise out of her employment” and therefore did not “fall within the exclusive provisions of workers’ compensation coverage.”
+Hoffman sided with Zwerner, concluding that her injuries “did not arise out of her employment” and therefore did not “fall within the exclusive provisions of workers’ compensation coverage.”

 The judge wrote: “The danger of being shot by a student is not one that is peculiar or unique to the job of a first-grade teacher.”